-Remind your congressional delegation that the new approach in the AFFH rule did not mandate specific outcomes; rather, it established basic parameters to help guide public sector housing and community development planning and investment decisions.
+Ask your congressional delegation to register its opposition to Secretary Carson's proposal to gut the AFFH rule and to consider congressional avenues to prevent HUD from carrying out its harmful intent.
+Remind your congressional delegation that the 2015 AFFH rule did not mandate specific outcomes; rather, it established basic parameters to help guide public sector housing and community development planning and investment decisions.
 The rule encouraged a more engaged and data-driven approach to assessing fair housing and planning actions.
-The rule established a standardized fair housing assessment and planning process to give jurisdictions and PHAs a more effective means to affirmatively further the purposes of the "Fair Housing Act."
+The rule established a standardized fair housing assessment and planning process to give jurisdictions and PHAs a more effective means to affirmatively further the purposes of the Fair Housing Act.